 The Sale of Goods Act applies to both new and used items.
 It is worth bearing in mind that second-hand goods are likely to be judged less rigorously than new goods as it's not reasonable to expect that used goods will be of the same quality as new goods.
 In any event, sellers of second-hand goods are obliged to ensure that the goods they sell are as they described them.

-For more information on your responsibilities under this law, we recommend that you visit Business Link's guide to the Sale of Goods Act, as well as the fact sheet produced by the Department for Business Innovation and Skills (BIS).
+For more information on your responsibilities under this law, we recommend that you visit Trading Standard’s Guide to the Sale of Goods Act, as well as the fact sheet produced by the Department for Business Innovation and Skills (BIS).

 Under the Electronic Commerce (EC Directive) Regulations 2002 you must provide the following information in the Business Seller Information section of your listings, your About Me page or on a Shops page no more than one click from your main Shop page: